santicr21/Santiago_Web_Automation_Project/README.md

 1. Install intellij
 2. Open the github repository using intellij

+### IMPORTANT
+Remember that you need to build pom.xml of first_task if you want to run suite.xml.
+The same way, you need to build pom.xml of third_task if you want to run suite.xml of third_task

 ### For first task folder:
 1. Just run testng_run.xml, its highly recommended to run it with eclipse or intellij